opnsense/docs/source/manual/how-tos/ipsec-rw-android.rst

 Step 1 - Install Certificate
 ----------------------------

-For all RSA or IKEv2 related VPN configuration we need to install the Root CA and sometimes also the client certificate.
-The easiest way is to send yourself the client certificate and Root CA per e-mail and download the files.
+For all RSA or IKEv2 related VPN configurations we need to install the Root CA and sometimes also the client certificate.
+Please export it do your device in a secure way like with an USB stick or a local file exchange service like Nextcloud.
 Under settings search for "cert" and you will be prompted for **Install certificates**.
 Navigate to the download directory and install the Root CA and - when configured - the client certificate.